Houtworm/minishell/Readme.md

 ### Environment
 - Writing all temporary files to a folder in /tmp/ so we can easily remove the folder afterwards for clean execution.
 ### Parser
+- redirection has some issues, might be in execution?
+- redirection should open files and close them immediately if append = 0;
+- redirection has some issues with quotes;
 - maybe add a count to ft_checkoutquote so functions using it don't have to loop to end of pipeline
 - Syntax checking can be improved a lot
 - globbing should be moved to before redirection parsing because echo hallo > * should work.